subuch/MailProviders/README.md

 Info to Reviewer:
 1. App support email to multiple  recipient provided each recipient is added in To,CC and BCC 2 It need version upgrade to integrate multiple recipient in To,CC and BCC

+ Deployment:

+  USe API Apps feature of Azure to host the WebAPI and HTML/JS can be hosted in any IIS based Server either on-premises or Cloud